Palpung Monastery: Palpung in Tibet

 Palpung Monastery is a gompa in Babang Township, Dêgê County, Garzê Tibetan Autonomous Prefecture in western Sichuan.
 It has historically always been associated with the Karmapas such as the 16th Karmapa being enthroned first at Palpung before traveling to his main seat at Tsurphu Monastery in Ü-Tsang.
 The Karmapas and Tai Situpas have been connected closely over time, alternating as master and disciple.

 Palpung originated in the 12th century and wielded considerable religious influence over the centuries.
-Palpung Monastery was founded by the 8th Tai Situpa "Situ Panchen" in 1727 and developed into one of the most prestigious centers in Tibetan history.
+Palpung Monastery was founded by the 8th Tai Situpa "Situ Panchen" in 1727 and developed into a preeminent center of learning and scholarship on the eastern Tibetan plateau.
 The monastery once hosted more than 1000 monks and had one of the most leading monastic universities of the area.
 It is the seat of various lines of incarnate lamas, the best known being the Tai Situpa and the Jamgon Kongtrul.

 Palpung was known for its huge library with more than 324,000 texts and an art collection of more than 10,150 thangkas.
 It was also leading in the fields of spiritual painting and the Situ Rinpoche is the founder of Karma Gadri painting style.
 At the time of the 11th Tai Situ Rinpoche, Palpung was already famous for spiritual, studious and artistic excellence and authority.